What hiring managers actually look for

 Translate private-sector experience into federal language

 Federal HR needs to see your experience described in terms they recognize.
 If you managed budgets, say 'formulated and executed an annual operating budget.'
-If you supervised people, specify the number and their equivalent level.
+If you analyzed data, name the tools (Microsoft Excel, Power BI, Tableau) and the program evaluation or policy analysis it supported.
 Map your responsibilities to the OPM classification standards for your target series.

 Leverage volunteer work and internships with full detail